RespiraWorks/Ventilator/System_Requirements.md

 Currently [this Google document](https://docs.google.com/document/d/18nqg36VkDUn594jnHEbXHlZkW_4Bj2x9HIhAgLesSlw/edit#heading=h.nx06tlqgwqzj) serves as the requirements overview.

 **Note:** We're in process of migrating requirements-tracking to Valispace.
-Currently the Google is the most consolidated, clean place to track requirements, but Valispace will soon not be the canonical place where requirements are managed.
+Currently the Google is the most consolidated, clean place to track requirements, but Valispace will soon be the canonical place where requirements are managed.

 ## Requirements documents